 Buying a property is a big investment and these days it is very common for buyers to make uneven contributions to the purchase price or borrow money from parents to be able to get onto the property ladder.

-Partner and Head of Private Client - West London
+Partner and Head of Private Client - South Coast

 At MW we always advise co-owners who hold property as “tenants in common” to consider entering into a declaration of trust so they can:

 - Confirm the extent of their respective beneficial interests, for example, because one person has contributed a greater share to the purchase price of the property, to the mortgage or improvements.

 - Set out any express terms that the co-owners want to include.
 These might include provisions to deal with a situation where one of the co-owners wants to sell or practical arrangements for day-to-day issues such as how the parties will arrange for maintenance and meet other expenses related to the property.

 What are “Joint Tenants” and “Tenants in Common”?

 As co-owners of a property, you can hold the property in one of two ways as either joint tenants or as tenants in common.
 These are two ways of describing how you own the property, the terms have a different legal meaning to the type of tenant who rents a property from a landlord.
 If you are making a declaration of trust or you are creating a trust over your property either during your lifetime or in your Will then the property must be held as tenants in common.

 If you hold the property as joint tenants, both of you will own the whole of the property.
 You will not each have a quantified share in the property and will not be able to leave a share of the property in your will.

 If you sell the property, or if you separate, it will be presumed that you both own the property equally, regardless of your respective contributions to the purchase price.
 On the death of one co-owner, their interest in the property would automatically pass to the remaining co-owner without any further action.
 The surviving co-owner would then own all of the property and on their death it would form part of their estate.
 This is known as the "right of survivorship".